-From ten years of STEREO A observations attributed to nanodust impacts several important properties can be obtained.
-The signal explained as nanodust is 10-100 times more frequent during Stream Interaction Region (SIR) or Interplanetary Coronal Mass Ejections (ICMEs).
-The observed signals exhibited a periodicity due to the crossing by STEREO of the solar magnetic equator.
-A correlation with solar wind perturbations, and periodicities corresponding to those of Mercury and Venus were also detected (Le Chat et al. 2015).
-These signals nearly disappeared on STEREO A around 2012 (Le Chat et al. 2013, Malaspina et al. 2015) when the heliosphere entered a defocusing configuration in which the nanodust coming from the inner heliosphere are pushed away from the solar magnetic equator, therefore possibly preventing their observation.
+STEREO of the solar magnetic equator.
+A correlation with solar wind perturbations and periodicities corresponding to those of Mercury and Venus were also detected (Le Chat et al., 2015).
+These signals nearly disappeared on STEREO A around 2012 (Le Chat et al., 2013; Malaspina et al., 2015) when the heliosphere entered a defocusing configuration in which the nanodust coming from the inner heliosphere are pushed away from the solar magnetic equator, therefore possibly preventing their observation.
 Observations with the RPWS instrument on board Cassini between 1 and 5 AU have produced two further important properties of interplanetary nanodust.
-Firstly, the average nanodust flux measured at 1 AU was similar in order of magnitude to the average of the highly variable flux measured by STEREO when the heliosphere was in a focusing configuration (Schippers et al., 2014), and decreased roughly as the inverse squared heliocentric distance (Schippers et al. 2015).
-Secondly, the nanodust fluxes were found to follow the variation in solar wind drift speed closely (Meyer-Vernet et al. 2017) as predicted by nanodust dynamics (Mann and Czechowski 2012).
+Firstly, the average nanodust flux measured at 1 AU was similar in order of magnitude to the average of the highly variable flux measured by STEREO when the heliosphere was in a focusing configuration (Schippers et al., 2014), and it decreased roughly as the inverse squared heliocentric distance (Schippers et al., 2015).
+Secondly, the nanodust fluxes were found to follow the variation in solar wind drift speed closely (Meyer-Vernet et al., 2017) as predicted by nanodust dynamics (Mann and Czechowski, 2012).

 Finally, aside from providing information on dust in the inner heliosphere, it is also quite possible that the Parker Probe and Solar Orbiter missions will find more effects that dust particles have on the solar wind.
-Cosmic dust particles interact with the surrounding plasma through electric charge collection, the photoelectric effect (Mann et al. 2014), and destruction processes (sputtering, fragmentation, sublimation).
-Photoionisation, electron-impact ionisation, and charge exchange quickly ionize the atoms and molecules in the solar wind (Mann and Czechowski, 2005) so that dust destruction generates pick-up ions.
-While typically near 1 AU, those interactions little affect solar wind measurable parameters (Mann et al., 2010), conditions are possibly different near the Sun.
-Dust particles sublimate at bulk temperatures $\approx 1000-2000~\text{K}$ inside $\approx 10~\text{solar}$ radii (Mukai and Mukai, 1973; Mann et al., 2004; Mann and Murad, 2005).
-A fraction of dust material vaporizes during collision (Mann and Czechowski, 2005).
+Cosmic dust particles interact with the surrounding plasma through electric charge collection, the photoelectric effect (Mann et al., 2014) and destruction processes (sputtering, fragmentation, sublimation).
+Photoionisation, electron-impact ionisation and charge exchange quickly ionise the atoms and molecules in the solar wind (Mann and Czechowski, 2005) so that dust destruction generates pick-up ions.
+While those interactions do not affect solar wind measurable parameters much near 1 AU (Mann et al., 2010), conditions are possibly different near the Sun.
+Dust particles sublimate at bulk temperatures $\sim$ 1000-2000 K inside $\sim$ 10 solar radii (Mukai and Mukai, 1973; Mann et al., 2004; Mann and Murad, 2005).
+A fraction of dust material vaporises during collision (Mann and Czechowski, 2005).
 The effect of dust on the solar wind is also time-variable, as for instance the dust destruction rates due to sputtering increase during coronal mass ejections (Ragot and Kahler, 2003).
-The solar wind particles also change charge state by interaction with the dust surface or passing through the particles (Mann et al., 2010; Minato et al., 2004).
+The solar wind particles also change charge state by interaction with the dust surface or by passing through the particles (Mann et al., 2010; Minato et al., 2004).
 And some authors suggest that newly formed charged dust fragments generate features in the solar wind magnetic field (Connors et al., 2014; Lai et al., 2013, 2015).

-7 Discussion of Implications for Observations with Parker Probe and Solar Orbiter

-The design of the radio and plasma waves instrument (RPW) on the ESA Solar Orbiter (Mueller and al., 2019) is similar to STEREO/WAVES instrumentation.
-The electric Antenna system (ANT) on RPW consists of a set of three identical antennas deployed from +Z axis and from the opposite corners of the spacecraft and can operate in dipole and monopole modes.
-RPW antennas consist each of a 1 metre rigid deployable boom and a 6.5 meters stacer deployable monopole, which has a 1.5 cm radius.
+7 Discussion of implications for observations with Parker Probe and Solar Orbiter nas deployed from +Z axis and from the opposite corners of the spacecraft and can operate in dipole and monopole modes.
+RPW antennas consist each of a 1 m rigid deployable boom and a 6.5 m stacer deployable monopole, which has a 1.5 cm radius.
 The Time Domain Sampler (TDS) subsystem of the RPW instrument (Maksimovic et al., 2019) is designed to capture electromagnetic waveform snapshots at high cadence from 200 Hz to 200 kHz, resolving in particular voltage spikes associated with interplanetary dust impacts.